-The club employs Cheryl Brown, Club Manager, a part-time Bar Steward, a part-time Office Assistant and a Cleaner, with franchise arrangements for catering and the bowls shop.
+The club employs Cheryl Brown, Club Manager, part-time Bar Stewards and a Cleaner, with franchise arrangements for catering and the bowls shop.
 Everything else is managed by volunteers, which includes the Board of Directors and Officers, who give their time to ensure that the club runs smoothly.
 External resources are only used when specialist help is required, eg building services maintenance.
 As time passes volunteers need to be replaced by other members.
 In this way the workload is shared, and the club will continue to prosper.